3rdIteration/keepkey-diy/readme.md

 Put the board in DFU mode then connect… (Hold down B0) Flash using STM32 Cube Programmer with the following steps.
 (Uncheck run afterward)
 1. Full flash erase
+2. Uncheck "Run after programming"
-2. Flash the bootstrap.bin @ 0x08000000
+3. Flash the bootstrap.bin @ 0x08000000
-3. Flash relevant variant.VARIANT_NAME.bin @ 0x08010000 (The logo that is used, you could customise this if you want)
+4. Flash relevant variant.VARIANT_NAME.bin @ 0x08010000 (The logo that is used, you could customise this if you want)
-4. Flash bootloader.bin @ 0x08020000
+5. Flash bootloader.bin @ 0x08020000
-5. Flash firmware.keepkey.bin @ 0x08060000
+6. Flash firmware.keepkey.bin @ 0x08060000

 Restart device…